 2pm: See the city from the canals

-There are more than 100 kilometres of canals in Amsterdam, dug in the 17th century.
-Several tour companies will welcome you onboard to cruise these charming waterways.
+There are more than 100km of canals in Amsterdam, dug in the 17th century.
+Several tour companies will welcome you on board to cruise these charming waterways.
 Cycle to Herengracht and park by Amsterdam Canal Cruises for a hop-on, hop-off option.
-You'll cruise past clog shops, traffic jams and cheese stores, and take in sights such as West Church (Westerkerk), the Seven Arches Bridge, Anne Frank House and more.
+You'll cruise past clog shops and cheese stores, and take in the sights of other tourist attractions such as West Church (Westerkerk), the Seven Arches Bridge, Anne Frank House and more.

 5pm: Time for some Dutch snacks

-Leidseplein is full of tourists, but park your bike near H&M and walk to one of the bars overlooking the square.
+Leidseplein is full of tourists, but you can park your bike near H&M and walk to one of the bars overlooking the square.
 In winter there are heaters; in summer it's a great place to catch the afternoon rays.
-Order a drink and some bitterballen – deep-fried balls filled with delicious meats – and settle down to people watch; it's always fun.
+Order a drink and some bitterballen – deep-fried balls filled with delicious meats, which are a must-eat when visiting Amsterdam – and settle down to people watch; it's always fun.

 6pm: Dinnertime with the Dutch

-There are a number of restaurants around Leidseplein, but avoid the tourist traps and get back on your bicycle.
-For traditional Dutch dishes in a home-cooked style, Moeders – meaning Mothers – is a must (5 minutes from Leidseplein).
-For Italian with an operatic twist, the singing waiters serve a mean pasta at Pasta e Basta (4 minutes from Leidseplein).
-Or if you feel like filling up on gourmet baked potatoes try Jacketz (4 minutes from Leidseplein).
+There are a number of restaurants around Leidseplein, but to avoid the tourist traps, get back on your bicycle!
+For traditional Dutch dishes in a home-cooked style, Moeders – meaning Mothers – is a must (5-min from Leidseplein).
+For Italian with an operatic twist, the singing waiters serve a mean pasta at Pasta e Basta (4-min from Leidseplein).
+Or if you feel like filling up on gourmet baked potatoes try Jacketz (4-min from Leidseplein).

 8pm: Visit the iconic Red Light District

-The locals love to sip cocktails at SkyLounge, which offers panoramic city views and delicious drinks till 1am (4 minutes from Oude Kerk by bicycle).
-For dancing, exotic club Prime or techno club Panama will satisfy – but leave your bicycle safely at Centraal station and take the tram.
+The locals love to sip cocktails at SkyLounge, which offers panoramic city views and delicious drinks till midnight (3-min from Oude Kerk by bicycle).
+For dancing, techno club Panama will satisfy – but leave your bicycle safely at Centraal station and take the tram.
 You can catch the tram home from there too, and go back for your wheels the next day in daylight.

 You might have filled 12 hours, but you've only scratched the surface of Amsterdam.
-There's much to see on your next visit, so start planning your trip now.
+There's so much to do and see and no quarantine periods to worry about for a splendid Dutch holiday.
+So book your flights to Amsterdam from Singapore and start planning your next travel adventure overseas with these tips now!

 Best Time to Visit